 Hi!
-My name is Xiulin Yang and I’m currently a second-year PhD student doing Computational Linguistics at Georgetown University, advised by Professor Nathan Schneider.
+My name is Xiulin Yang and I’m currently a second-year PhD student in Computational Linguistics at Georgetown University, advised by Professor Nathan Schneider.
+At Georgetown, I also work closely with Professor Ethan Wilcox and Professor Amir Zeldes.
+I’m a member of NERT and PICoL.

-Before that, I have been lucky to work with Dr. Jamie Findlay and Professor Hanne Eckhoff at Oxford, Professor Alexander Koller at Saarland and Professor Johan Bos at Groningen.
+Before that, I have been lucky to work with Professor Jamie Findlay and Professor Hanne Eckhoff at Oxford, Professor Alexander Koller at Saarland and Professor Johan Bos at Groningen.

 When I’m not in front of the screen, you can find me bouldering/wall-climbing, reading (I’m a big fan of science fictions!), or swimming.